 The director is Samuel Bayer who has been making commercials and music videos ever since establishing himself with the video for the classic Nirvana song Smells Like Teen Spirit (1991).
 A Nightmare on Elm Street is his first film.
 Bayer revisits many of the classic set-pieces of the original – the girl being dragged around the ceiling as she is slashed to pieces; the claws appearing between Nancy’s legs as she dozes off in the bath; the wall bulging out with a face above someone as they sleep (needlessly replicated with CGI effects this time); the body in the bag being dragged through the hallways of the school.
 The one sequence that is notably missing is the one where Johnny Deep was sucked down into his waterbed and spat back out in a huge gusher of blood.
 There are a couple of new sequences but nothing memorable.

 Samuel Bayer subsequently returned to directing music video and had not made another film.
-The screenplay was one of the early works from Eric Heisserer who also wrote the remake of The Thing (2011), Final Destination 5 (2011), Lights Out (2016), Denis Villeneuve’s Arrival (2016) and Bird Box (2018).
+The screenplay was one of the early works from Eric Heisserer who also wrote the remake of The Thing (2011), Final Destination 5 (2011), Lights Out (2016), Denis Villeneuve’s Arrival (2016), Bird Box (2018) and Bloodshot (2020).